 Additionally, Wysong Geriatrx Feline Formula also contains as top ingredients brown rice.
 These types of ingredients are typically used as bulk-adding fillers and are not required in your cat's diet.
 However, they are sometimes used to help maintain the kibble shape in dry foods.

-Allergen alert: This product contains fish meal, crab meal, fish oil and eggs which may be problematic for cats who suffer from seafood or eggs food allergies.
+Allergen alert: This product contains crab meal, fish oil and dried whey protein concentrate which may be problematic for cats who suffer from seafood or dairy food allergies.

 All the product information on this page is based on data collected from